matheushenriquereiter/marca-truko/README.md

 ## :memo: License

 This project is under the GPL-3.0 license.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+See the [LICENSE](LICENSE.md) file for more details.